 - Process aerial or satellite imagery to create products such as land cover maps.

-Remote Sensing Scientists with little to no experience tend to make between $47620 and $66360 while the more experienced ones make over $123580 per year.
+Remote Sensing Scientists with little to no experience tend to make between $51730 and $75830 while the more experienced ones can earn over $136930 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Remote Sensing Scientist is to move to a higher paying state like DC.
-Right now, the highest paying states for Remote Sensing Scientists are DC, MD, VA, MA and WA.
+One of the easiest ways to increase your salary as a Remote Sensing Scientist and Technologist is to move to a higher paying state like DC.
+Right now, the highest paying states for Remote Sensing Scientists are DC, MD, NM, AL and VA.

-3 other factors that can increase your salary as A Remote Sensing Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Remote Sensing Scientist and Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Remote Sensing Scientists what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Remote Sensing Scientists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons